ky1007/CREATE/docs/README.md

-#RESPOND
+# RESPOND

 ## Background
 Sometimes seeing art inspires art.
 Often times museum visitors will visit an exhibit and feel inspired by what they see.
-Soldem can they respond and create something immediately based on what they are seeing.
+Soldem can they respond and create something immediately based on the art they're viewing.

 RESPOND is a virtual canvas that allows users to create art based on a poem they read.
 Users are intentionally constrained to drawing on the canvas using only three shapes: a circle, a triangle, and square.
 These shapes will be initialized with a random opacity, color/gradient, and size but will be adjustable later with user input.